SCM-NV/ftl/README.rst

 ftlDynArray
    A resizeable array container.
-It can slowly grow in size as elements are added at it's end.
+It can slowly grow in size as elements are added at its end.
 Note that insertion at the end is an amortized constant time operation.
 Basically, ftlDynArray is *exactly* the same as C++'s std::vector.
 I just changed the name because calling a resizeable array a vector makes no sense from a mathematical point of view.